asgerbirk/OrderLine.java/README.md

 - Validation (category: I/O)

 ## Step 3: Configuring the pom.xml file.
-Make sure you have all these dependencies;
+Make sure you have all these dependencies:
 ```xml
        <dependency>
             <groupId>org.springframework.boot</groupId>